 “Original Pancake House since I was 10.
 NOTHING else compares!!!”

 The Original House of Pancakes is located in the Round Barn Center, off Springfield Avenue.
 Our tips: get there early on holidays or weekends if you don’t like waiting in long lines.
-Or treat yourself to breakfast on a weekday, and you won’t need to worry.
+Or treat yourself to breakfast — or our favorite, breakfast-for-lunch — on a weekday and you won’t need to worry.
+Their 2017 expansion added some seats and revamped their kitchen to help meet demand that shows no sign of slowing down.
+They’ve had plenty of practice during 2020 packaging pancakes for take-out as well.

 Le Peep, Champaign: “Le Peep’s pancakes are the closest I can find in this town to Aunt Sonya’s.”
 (Editor’s note: RIP, Aunt Sonya’s.)
 2209 S. Neil Street

 El Toro Bravo, Champaign: “El Toro Bravo breakfast is awesome!
 Love their pancakes!”
+(Note: only the Springfield El Toro location serves breakfast, and only on Fri-Sun.)
 2561 W. Springfield Avenue

 Denny’s, Champaign and Tuscola area locations: “Denny’s has unlimited pancakes for $4.
 And they are fantastic.”